[UPDATED 31st March 2022]

-We may be far away from Japan during this trying time, the season remains close to our hearts.
-While we're watching this 360-degree VR video of the cherry blossoms in Japan for your virtual vacay.
+We may be far away from Japan during this trying time, but the season remains close to our hearts, so we compiled stunning photos of the cherry blossoms in Japan for your virtual vacay.

 3. Chidorigafuchi, Tokyo prefectureCredit: @yoko_stella for InstagramUpdate:

 There's more to Tokyo than just authentic halal Japanese food

 .
 The prefecture also has a serene side to escape the hustle and bustle of the city such as Chidorigafuchi.
 Between late March and early April, 200 cherry blossom trees along Chidorigafuchi Green Way will begin to bloom, and most locals and tourists would enjoy a boat ride for a chance to get up close to this seasonal beauty.
 Since Chidorigafuchi Green Way is a tourist attraction, the entry fee is 800 yen and the boat ride, which operates from March till November, is approximately 500 yen for a 30-minute ride.
 You can watch the flowers bloom live via this Youtube link

 4. Wakayama Castle, Wakayama PrefectureCredit: @n_teruteru for Instagram

 Why not go beyond popular hanami spots in Tokyo and Kyoto and check out Wakayama Castle instead?
 Strolling around Wakayama Castle is a great way to experience the cherry blossom season in Japan.
 During cherry blossom season, the cherry trees at Wakayama Castle bloom from late March to Early April.
 There are about 600 cherry trees on the castle grounds.
 It creates a magical, otherworldly scene, and you will get lost in such beauty.

 P.S.
 Tokyo, Osaka and Kyoto will definitely be superbly crowded once the borders reopen so why not check out 5 hidden gems that let you explore the other side of Japan?